marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 /dev/sda2             131       97282   780361728   8e  Linux LVM
 {% endhighlight %}

-The unit used by fdisk is cylinders, in this case corresponding to ~7.84MiB.
-The partition must be deleted and recreated with the same starting sector.
-Let's say that the new partition must be at least of 35GB, ~4571 cylinders.
-After creating the new partition, remember to set the partition type to LVM with fdisk.
-After creating the new partition, I have the following situation.
+The unit used by fdisk is cylinders, which corresponds to ~7.84MiB. /dev/sda2 must be deleted and recreated with the same Start sector.
+The End sector is obviously defined based on the desired size, 35GB in this case or ~4571 cylinders.
+LVM type must also be set with fdisk.
+The layout is now the following:

 {% highlight console lineos %}
 [root@localhost tmp]# parted -l